-The information in this article is up to date for tax year 2023 (returns filed in 2024).
+The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Below we break down what you need to know to file taxes as a student and give you pro tax tips for students that you can use to get the biggest refund you qualify for.

-The first thing you need to determine is whether you are required to file taxes at all.
+The first thing you need to determine is whether you are required to file income taxes at all.
 The answer to this is: it depends.

 Your tax liability is based on your income.
 However, even if you don’t have to file a tax return, you may want to anyway if you’re eligible for a refund.